-This guest blog post is from Juliet about how she regularly journals.
-She talks about how it helped her to deal with having gone through cancer treatment, and how it has more recently helped her during the coronavirus pandemic.
+Writing can help to process a traumatic experience and in this article Juliet talks about how regular journaling helped her deal with having gone through cancer treatment and how it also helped her cope during the coronavirus pandemic.

 I was diagnosed with breast cancer five years ago this month.
 To be precise, on 22nd January 2016.
 I’d like to say that I started writing about my experience right from the beginning … but I didn’t.
 The truth is that I was much too traumatised and shocked to think about writing it all down.
 Instead, my way of coping consisted mostly of watching rubbish American dramas – think Chicago Fire, Chicago Med, Gray’s Anatomy and you have an insight into what was going on in my life.
 I just did not have the mental capacity to write about what I was going through.
 My concentration was so limited that I struggled to read books, let alone think about writing one.
 In all seriousness, the idea of writing down how I was feeling was anathema to me because I just wouldn’t let myself think about how I was feeling.

 I started blogging after I’d had my second mastectomy and began living as a flat woman.
 I had to fight for eighteen months before my surgeon agreed to that procedure and I wasn’t happy about it.
 How could I tell the world, or at least my friends and family, about what I’d gone through and my thought processes?
 Many of them would never have seen a woman with no breasts – just as I hadn’t before I went looking for them on Google.
 The answer was a topless photo shoot on an icy cold day in February 2018 – if I still had nipples they would have been on point! – accompanied by my very first post on my new blog, Blooming Cancer.